ah526/The-Hidden-Adventure-Demo/README.md

 **Instructions**
 1.Click on "The hidden adventure.exe" from where you extracted the file.
-2.Select the path where you want tp install the game.
+2.Select the path where you want to install the game.
 3.After what you installed it, you can run the game.

 **System requrements**